The Trek Bracelet

 common question image

-For example, we are asking basic questions like what are their home range sizes (how do they move and utilize their landscape), how do they select resources and share the landscape with humans (what type of habitat do they depend on) and ultimately what the drivers of their decline and how these threats interact to affect giraffe populations?
-Some of the contemporary threats facing giraffes include poaching, bushmeat trade, diseases, habitat loss and climate change.
-Through this scientific process, we are able to understand conservation needs of giraffes and deduce from the data how best to save them from extinction.
-This will certainly contribute to their monitoring and the long-term recovery in their native range in eastern Kenya.
+For example, tracking helps us understand giraffes' home range sizes and how they move and utilize their landscape, how they select resources and share the landscape with humans, and ultimately provides insight into the drivers of their decline.
+Some of the contemporary threats facing giraffes include poaching, bushmeat trade, diseases, habitat loss, and climate change.
+Through this process, scientists are able to gauge critical conservation needs and deduce from the data how best to save giraffes from extinction.

-• Giraffes are tracked by placing a tag at the tail of the giraffe, which is now sending back hourly GPS locations via satellite to our partners at the Somali Giraffe Project.
-During the tagging process, their team is also able to take body measurements and other vitals such as blood and hair samples, depending on the specific research needs.
-This process is very quick and lasts less than 5-10 minutes from tagging to release.
+• Giraffes are tracked by placing a tag on their tail, which sends back hourly GPS locations via satellite to our partners at the Somali Giraffe Project.
+During the tagging process, their team is also able to take body measurements and other vitals as well as blood and hair samples, depending on the specific research needs.
+This process is very quick and lasts less than 5–10 minutes from tagging to release.

 To learn more, visit our partner directly at somaligiraffe.org.

 • Giraffe research historically has lagged behind compared to other large mammals.
-This is because typical collars that are put on the neck of animals do not fit giraffes well, as they slide right off when the animal bends.
+This is because typical collars placed on the neck of animals do not fit giraffes well, as they slide right off when the animal bends.
 Recently, scientists have tried to figure out the best way to put tags on giraffes.
-Initial trials recommended putting solar powered tags on the ossicones of giraffes but these generated controversy and were discontinued.
-More recently, this has changed to putting the same tags to the tail of giraffes, and this has been shown not to harm the giraffe at all.
+Initial trials recommended putting solar powered tags on the ossicones of giraffes, but these generated controversy and were discontinued.
+More recently, this has changed to putting the same tags on the giraffes' tail, and this has been shown not to harm the giraffe at all.
 These very light solar powered devices do not affect the animal in terms of their behavior or health, and are the safest way to track giraffes currently!

 To learn more, visit our partner directly at somaligiraffe.org.

-• Giraffes are one of the tallest animals in the world, with their legs alone measuring around 6 feet.
-When fully grown and standing upright, giraffes can reach a height of up to 18 feet or even more.
+• Giraffes are the tallest land animals in the world, with their legs alone measuring around 6 feet (1.8 meters).
+When fully grown and standing upright, giraffes can reach a height of up to 18 feet (5.5 meters) or even more.
 Adult male giraffes usually weigh about 1,600 pounds (726 kilograms) while females weigh about 1,180 pounds (535 kilograms).

 • Giraffes live in the savannas and woodlands of Africa, where they can find plenty of trees to browse.
 Sub-Saharan Africa is their primary habitat, with some populations existing in northwestern Ethiopia, southeastern Niger, and south-central Chad.
 They generally prefer areas with open terrain and scattered trees so that they can spot predators easily and feed safely.